 The subject site is within either a regulated or evaluation area, both of which are fully wooded.
 Any development within the on-site woodland will impact a portion of the green infrastructure network.
-However, based on the review of this PPS, the areas of highest priority are to be preserved.
+However, based on staff's review, the areas of highest priority are proposed to be preserved.